RuBublik/volatility_plugins/plugins/windows/unlinked_psscan/readme.md

 **Note:**

-Currently, this plugin only supports comparing the *psActiveProcessList* to pool tag carving of *_EProcess* structures from memory, performed by *`windows.psscan.PsScan`*.
+Currently, this plugin supports comparing the processes discovered by performing pool tag carving of *_EProcess* structures (by using *`windows.psscan.PsScan`*), to:
+* *psActiveProcessList* - a doubly linked list of *_EProcess* structures pointed by the *kdbg structure*.
+* handle table of system process - the system process holds in its handle table the handles to all processes, except for its processes (created by the kernel during startup)

 More comparison methods may be added in the future.